asnar00/microserver.fm/scribbles.md

 so everything it calls, I want to know about.

 every log statement should output in such a way that the log line comes through, so we can feed it back.
+Thing is: do we really want to know what's going on in every function?

+When we look at the console log in the browser, we want to see:
+- output from the function(s) we're writing : i.e. the new feature
+- output from any failures that happened, with their location.

+So let's just issue warnings and errors, not status log messages unless absolutely necessary.
+My feeling is: just keep it feature granular, we don't need to know about other stuff.
+We want to know how the feature behaves, and all of that information is contained in its code.

+OK: that makes it fairly simple, right? this.log()  => does the same thing, but only if the feature's debug switch is enabled.